wolberine/docs/markdown/reference/dash/api.md

 board is configured for battery operation via the jumper settings.

 {{#callout}}
-This battery percentage returned will be undefined if the Dash is plugged in.
+This battery percentage returned will be undefined if no battery is connected.
 {{/callout}}

 **Parameters:** None